Death row inmate dies 1 day after fellow inmate’s execution

 NASHVILLE, Tenn.
-(AP) - A Tennessee inmate scheduled to be executed in October has died in prison less than a day after a fellow inmate was executed.
+(AP) - A Tennessee death row inmate died in prison on Friday, less than three months before his scheduled execution and less than a day after a fellow inmate was executed .

-The Tennessee Department of Correction says 64-year-old Charles Wright was pronounced dead of natural causes at 11:57 a.m. on Friday at the Riverbend Maximum Security Institution in Nashville.
-Wright’s attorneys had previously sought his release, saying he was dying of cancer.
+Charles Wright, 64, was pronounced dead of natural causes at 11:57 a.m. at the Riverbend Maximum Security Institution in Nashville, according to the Tennessee Department of Correction.

 Wright was convicted in the 1984 shooting death of two men in a Nashville park during a drug deal.
+He was sentenced to death for killing Douglas Alexander and to life in prison for killing Gerald Mitchell.

+Assistant Federal Public Defender Kelley Henry had unsuccessfully sought compassionate release for Wright, saying the inmate was dying of cancer.

+“He desperately wanted to one day touch the grass and eat his sister’s cooking,” Henry wrote in an emailed statement on Friday afternoon.

+Henry said Wright had a “large and loving family” that is heartbroken over his loss.
+She also said Wright had many friends on death row who took care of him after he became ill.

-Fellow inmate Don Johnson was pronounced dead after a lethal injection at 7:37 p.m. on Thursday.
-Johnson’s attorney said after his death that she believed gasping noises he was making during the execution indicated that the 68-year-old was suffering.
+They included Don Johnson, who was pronounced dead Thursday night.
+Henry was one of the witnesses to Johnson’s execution.
+She said afterward that she believed gasping noises Johnson made during the execution indicated that the 68-year-old was suffering.

 Autopsies are planned for both men.